 Maintaining 100% visibility over vehicle utilization and work assignments helps make sure that Hours Paid = Hours Worked as much as possible.
 Gaining just one hour of driver productivity per day, or even per week, adds up quickly.

-Keep in mind, it is not ideal to expect 100% productivity, especially when employees lack control over their own output, for example when they are dependent upon customer availability, or when they are impacted by adverse weather and traffic.
+Having said that, you should also note that it is not ideal to expect 100% productivity, especially when employees lack control over their own output.
+For example, the performance of drivers can be impacted by different factors such as customer availability or adverse weather and traffic.

 Productivity score formula

 (Total Hours Worked) / (Shift Hours less Lunch, Breaks or Meetings, Downtime like traffic) = Productivity Score